-If multiple objects (or parts of them) need to be edited simultaneously, be sure to also check out the article on mass editing.
+If multiple objects (or parts of them) need to be edited simultaneously, check out the article on mass editing.

 The section on usage below provides an overview of each flow to help you choose the best one for your use case.